 Alex Ungprateeb Flynn

-Assistant Professor, Vice Chair of Graduate Affairs - Ph.D. in Culture and Performance
+Associate Professor, Vice Chair of Graduate Affairs - Ph.D. in Culture and Performance

 About

 Alex’s research explores the disciplinary terrain between the arts and the social sciences, between cultural theory and artistic practice.
-Working collaboratively with activists, curators, and artists in Brazil, Alex explores the prefigurative potential of art in community contexts to theorize the production of knowledge, notions of the pluriversal, and social and aesthetic dimensions of form.
+Working collaboratively with activists, curators, and artists, Alex explores the prefigurative potential of art in community contexts to theorize the production of knowledge, notions of the pluriversal, and social and aesthetic dimensions of form.
 Framed by an interdisciplinary methodological approach, Alex fundamentally inquires how into human beings express themselves artistically, and in doing so, seek to transform the world.

 Having worked in Brazil since 2007 with the Landless Workers’ Movement (MST) and more recently in Mexico and Argentina with the Cartonera publishing phenomenon, Alex’s research has increasingly focused on the intersection of ethnographic and curatorial modes of enquiry, resulting in exhibitions in Paris Concrete Mirror, with Noara Quintana, and São Paulo, Releituras Latino-Americanas, with Beatriz Lemos.
 For his curatorial work with São Paulo’s Cambridge Artistic Residency, Alex received the prestigious Association of Art Critics 2016 APCA Trophy.
 His first book, Taking Form, Making Worlds (University of Texas Press, 2022), co-authored with Lucy Bell and Patrick O’Hare, was the winner of the 2023 LASA Best Book in Visual Culture Studies award.